sefinek/sefinek/README.md

 </div>
 <br>
 I specialize in system and server administration.
-I am also interested in programming and web development, mainly in the context of practical applications and automation.
+I am also interested in programming and web development, particularly in practical applications and automation.
-I focus on open source solutions and self-hosting.
-I am also passionate about amateur radio and mesh networks - my favorite band is 40 m (7.0-7.2 MHz).
+I focus on open-source solutions and self-hosting.
+I am also passionate about amateur radio and mesh networking - my favorite band is 40 m (7.0-7.2 MHz).
-I am open to collaboration on interesting projects - feel free to get in touch.
+I am open to collaborating on interesting projects - feel free to get in touch.
 <br>

 <img align="right" src="images/computer-cat.png" height="360px" alt="Cat sitting inside a computer case">